 It can also be argued that any disruption caused by the outbreak of the virus itself (regardless of any governmental actions imposed) may constitute a force majeure event, at least in severely affected geographical areas, e.g. China, South Korea, Singapore, Iran and Northern Italy.

 However, the particular assessment of any force majeure situation must be monitored on a day-by-day and case-by-case basis.
 Many contracts also impose an obligation to notify the other party of a force majeure event in order to obtain relief.

 If not covered by the contract's force majeure provision(s), governmental actions may be covered by clauses concerning change in laws or regulations as well as authoritative interpretation of such laws and regulations, which may provide for the allocation of risk and responsibility between the parties.

 Charterparties and contractual provisions

 The charterparty may contain explicit provisions governing these issues.
-An example of a standard clause is the BIMCO Supplytime 2017 form, which in clause 25 includes the BIMCO Infectious of Contagious Diseases Clause for time charter parties.
-If this clause is included in the charterparty, the charterers may be obliged to issue alternative voyage orders to avoid areas affected by an infectious and contagious disease, whilst the vessel remains on hire and the charterers being responsible for all additional costs and liabilities incurred.
+An example of a standard clause is the BIMCO Supplytime 2017 form, which in clause 25 includes the BIMCO Infectious of Contagious Diseases Clause for time/voyage charter parties.
+If this clause is included in the charterparty, the charterers may be obliged to issue alternative voyage orders to avoid areas affected by an infectious and contagious disease, with the charterers being responsible for all additional costs and liabilities incurred.

-Another question that may arise is how time is to be allocated under a time charter if the performance is affected by the coronavirus, in particular whether the vessel is off-hire.
+Another question that may arise is how time is to be allocated under a time charter if the performance is affected by the coronavirus, in particular whether the vessel is off-hire due to e.g. 'deficiency of men'.
 Again, this will depend on the wording of the relevant clause in question.

 Consequences for the marine insurance market?